-Antonio Serrano is the organizer for the ACLU of Wyoming.
+Antonio Serrano is the advocacy manager for the ACLU of Wyoming.

 As the advocacy manager, Antonio builds the ACLU’s public education and advocacy programs through coalition-building, leadership development, communication, and lobbying.
 He ensures that supporters of the ACLU of Wyoming have the tools, information, and opportunities to be effective advocates on issues like immigration and criminal justice reform.